When bills go bad: What happens when cash is no longer fit for commerce?

 Bosco said there’s no age limit on bills.
 If it’s a good shape, any bill can circulate for years and years.
 But beat-up bills can also float around without being filtered out of the system.
 That’s because the Fed doesn’t always get a regular chance to check every bill.

 Basically, the Fed gets the bills when a bank has more cash on hand than it needs.
 But though the Fed’s note-handling service is free, banks still have to pay to transport the cash, Bosco said.
-Sometimes to save on transportation charges, banks may keep more cash on hand than they need.
+Sometimes to save on transportation charges, banks may hold onto that excess cash on hand.

 Eventually, though, the bills will make their way to the Fed, where technology and human expertise will determine which ones stay in circulation.